danbroz/jokegpt.net/README.md

 Original DEV and PROD Code for JokeGPT.net - Standup comedy generator

-The current version of https://JokeGPT.net works as OpenAI GPT with this re-informed prompt.
+The current version of https://JokeGPT.net works as OpenAI GPT with this reinforced prompt.

 ````
 Write a standup routine-style joke using the "Comedy Fusion Framework."
 Here are the rules: